 Revelers from WRJ's World Famous Gory Daze Celebration

-Currently, we have 2,400 rolls (and counting) logged in our database.
+Currently, we have 3,000 rolls logged in our database with another 7,000 at least, to go.
 If you want a peek at our on-going spread-sheet of rolls Click Here.
-(We update this periodically as it's a work in progress)
+(We update this periodically as it's a work in progress).
+If you are curious about how piano rolls are made here are a few quick video.
+QRS Factory How's It Made?

 Must be able to play the roll on an 88 note player.

-Must be in reasonable condition or repairable condition (we do repair rolls as we log them into our database)
+Must be in reasonable condition or repairable condition (we do repair some rolls as we log them into our database).

 Ideally, they should be in a box (doesn't have to be the original box (we have many in wax paper boxes).
 Unboxed rolls are hard to file and keep track of and preserve from further decay in a museum.)